Artemmkin/infrastructure-as-code-tutorial/docs/02-manual-operations.md

 Imagine you have developed a new cool application called [raddit](https://github.com/Artemmkin/raddit).

+_This is where I left off 8/9.
+Need to convert to node-svc_

 You want to run your application on a dedicated server and make it available to the Internet users.

 You heard about the `public cloud` thing, which allows you to provision compute resources and pay only for what you use.
 You believe it's a great way to test your idea of an application and see if people like it.